 Part 4 — Financial reports — s.
 6.4

-34. Financial activity statement report — s.
-6.4
+34. Financial activity statement required each month (Act s.
+6.4)

 (1A) In this regulation —

 committed assets means revenue unspent but set aside under the annual budget for a specific purpose.

 (1) A local government is to prepare each month a statement of financial activity reporting on the revenue and expenditure, as set out in the annual budget under regulation 22(1)(d), for that month in the following detail —